thebowenfeng/thebowenfeng.github.io/_posts/2020-05-13-midfunction-hooking.md

 tags: [C++, Reverse Engineering, Hacking]
 ---

-# Performing a mid-function trampoline hook using C++

 Hooking, function hooking or function detouring, refers to the act of rerouting a program's code execution in order to modify the behavior of a particular function, or intercept its parameters.
 It is a very popular technique used by reverse engineers, hackers and the likes, and could be very powerful when used correctly.
 Trampoline hooking is a newer technique that utilizes a "gateway" in order to bypass the need to write inline ASM and manually perform a detour.
 However, one disadvantage it has compared to a traditional detour, is it has to be **performed on the first byte** of a given function, in order to maintain stack integrity.
 In today's article, we will explore an alternative method in order to perform a "mid-function" trampoline hook.

 [Full code gist is here](https://gist.github.com/thebowenfeng/1af710c332b75c9195ed06eb9945e265)